LDAR-Sim/LDAR_Sim/LDAR_Sim/sample_simulations/LDAR-Sim_inputs_old.md

 **Notes on acquisition:** No data acquisition required.

-**Notes of caution:** The follow-up proportion ranks sites based on their measured emission rate, which may differ from the true emission rate if quantification error is used.
-The effect of follow\_up.proportion will depend on the temporal interval over which sites accumulate in the candidate flags pool.
+**Notes of caution:** The follow-up ratio ranks sites based on their measured emission rate, which may differ from the true emission rate if quantification error is used.
+The effect of follow\_up\_ratio will depend on the temporal interval over which sites accumulate in the candidate flags pool.
 Currently, LDAR-Sim is only configured to do this on a daily basis.
-For example, all candidate flags detected by all crews will be considered at the end of the day, and flags will be assigned according to the follow-up proportion.
+For example, all candidate flags detected by all crews will be considered at the end of the day, and flags will be assigned according to the follow-up ratio.
 In the future, new functionality will enable variable time periods over which candidate flags can be accumulated and compared.

-For fixed systems, the follow-up proportion is slightly different in that it considers all candidate flags from all fixed systems, each day.
+For fixed systems, the follow-up ratio is slightly different in that it considers all candidate flags from all fixed systems, each day.
 Given that measurements are continuous, the follow-up ratio should be much smaller than it would be for a screening method, as facilities are flagged each day, rather than (for example) three times per year.

-### interaction_priority

-**Data type:** Character String

-**Default input:** "threshold"

-**Description:**  Specifies which algorithm to run first on candidate sites.
-If the value is *threshold* the proportion of sites to follow up with will be taken from all sites over the threshold.
-If the value is *proportion* the proportion of sites will be taken from the candidate sites, then from those sites followup will occur at sites above the threshold.

-**Notes on acquisition:** No data acquisition required.

-**Notes of caution:** N/A

-### redundancy_filter

-**Data type:** Character String

-**Default input:** "recent"

-**Description:**  Specifies which measured emissions rate to use to identify which  candidate sites to follow up at if they have multiple measurements.
-If the *follow_up.delay* is not zero, crews can survey the site several times before flagging the site.
-If this value is set to *recent*, the most recent site measurement will be used to check followup threshold and proportion.
-If the value is set to *max*, the highest emissions rate wil be used.
-If the value is set to *average* the average emissions from all surveys will be used.
-This can be model work practices which may require multiple surveys, such as stationary sensors.

-**Notes on acquisition:** No data acquisition required.

-**Notes of caution:** N/A

-### delay

-**Data type:** Integer

-**Default input:** 0

-**Description:**  The number of days required to have passed since the first site added to the site watchlist before a site can be flagged.
-The company will hold all measurements in a site_watchlist.
-The emissons rate used to triage flagging based on followup threshold and proportion are specified with follow_up.redundancy

-**Notes on acquisition:** No data acquisition required.

-**Notes of caution:** N/A

-### instant_threshold

-**Data type:** Float

-**Default input:** 0.0

-**Description:**  The follow-up instant threshold in grams per second.
-Measured site-level emissions must be above the follow-up threshold before a candidate site becomes immediately available for flagging.
-If *follow_up.instant_threshold_type*  is &quot;absolute&quot;, the numeric value indicates the follow-up threshold in grams per second.
-If &quot;relative&quot;, the numeric value is passed to a function that calculates emission rate that corresponds to a desired proportion of total emissions for a given leak size distribution.
-The function estimates the MDL needed to find the top X percent of sources for a given leak size distribution.
-For example, given a proportion of 0.01 and a leak-size distribution, this function will return an estimate of the follow-up threshold that will ensure that all leaks in the top 1% of leak sizes are found.

-**Notes on acquisition:** No data acquisition required.

-**Notes of caution:** Follow-up thresholds are explored in detail in Fox et al. 2021.
-Choosing follow-up rules is complex and work practices should be developed following extensive analysis of different scenarios.
-It is important to understand how follow-up thresholds and follow-up ratios interact, especially if both are to be used in the same program.
-Note that follow-up thresholds are similar to minimum detection limits but that the former is checked against to the measured emission rate (which is a function of quantification error) while the latter is checked against the true emission rate.

-### instant\_threshold\_type

-**Data type:** Character String

-**Default input:** "absolute"

-**Description:**  Can be "absolute" or "relative".
-See *follow_up.instant_threshold* for more information.

-**Notes on acquisition:** No data acquisition required.

-**Notes of caution:**  See *follow_up.threshold* for more information.

 ## t\_btw\_sites

 **Data type:** Integer, or Character string denoting csv file location.

-**Default input:** Dependent on method
+**Default input:** N/A

 **Description:** A single value or a character string that specifies the csv file containing a distribution of times spent offsite.
 Each time a site survey is complete, the day is advanced by this number of minutes before the subsequent site survey begins.
 At the end of the day, the time is again advanced by this number of minutes to simulate travel home.
 This value is not used if routeplanning is enabled.